Turns out a lot of people have been writing about her workouts for Iron Man 2.

 Here is the truth (from a letter Scarlett wrote to the Huffington Post):

-getting fit is about commitment, determination, consistency and the
+Eating healthy and getting fit is about commitment, determination, consistency and the dedication to self-preservation.

 While I've never been considered a gym rat, I have, in fact, worked up a sweat in the name of cardio before, and although I enjoy a grilled cheese as much as the next person, I combine the not-so-good foods I crave with an all-around balanced diet.

 People come in all shapes and sizes and everyone has the capability to meet their maximum potential.